thoughtbot/shoulda-matchers/README.md

 [thoughtbot-logo]: https://presskit.thoughtbot.com/images/thoughtbot-logo-for-readmes.svg

-Shoulda Matchers is maintained and funded by thoughtbot, inc. The names and logos for thoughtbot are trademarks of thoughtbot, inc.
+The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We are passionate about open source software.
 See [our other projects][community].
 We are [available for hire][hire].